Asset purchase programme (APP)

 Corporate sector purchase programme (CSPP)

-Also on 10 March 2016, the ECB Governing Council decided that the APP would be extended to include outright purchases of investment-grade euro-denominated bonds issued by non-bank corporations.
+On 10 March 2016, the ECB Governing Council decided that the APP would be extended to include outright purchases of investment-grade euro-denominated bonds issued by non-bank corporations.
 This corporate sector purchase programme (CSPP) enabled the Eurosystem to buy bonds issued by non-banks established in the euro area.
-Securities issued by credit institutions and by entities with a parent company which belongs to a banking group are not eligible.
+Securities issued by credit institutions and by entities with a parent company which belongs to a banking group were not eligible.

-The eligible maturity bands for bonds that can be purchased under the CSPP were extended when the temporary pandemic emergency purchase programme (PEPP) was announced.
-Bonds with an initial maturity of 365/366 days or less were eligible for purchase with a minimum remaining maturity of 28 days under both the PEPP and the CSPP.
-In this context, non-financial commercial paper (CP) with adequate credit quality were also eligible for purchase under the CSPP.
+The eligible maturity bands for bonds that could be purchased under the CSPP were extended when the temporary pandemic emergency purchase programme (PEPP) was announced.
+From this point onwards, bonds and debt instruments with an initial maturity of 365/366 days or less and a remaining maturity of at least 28 days were eligible for purchases under both the PEPP and the CSPP.
+In this context, non-financial commercial paper (CP) with adequate credit quality were also eligible for purchases under the CSPP.